If you’ve ever run out of water on a hike, you’re not alone, and you know how scary it can be to face miles or hours without a sip.

 In December 2014, I set out to hike the California Riding & Hiking Trail in Joshua Tree from Blackrock Canyon to Juniper Flats and back.
-The 36 mile out and back overnight trip would be my first solo backpacking adventure, and my first time hiking in Joshua Tree.
+The 36-mile out-and-back overnight trip would be my first solo backpacking adventure, and my first time hiking in Joshua Tree.

 That trip taught me many valuable lessons, one of which was the importance of estimating and managing my water consumption properly on a long hike.
 Although I didn’t run out of water, a series of mistakes led to me becoming dangerously dehydrated.